knmcguire/knmcguire.github.io/README.md

-# knmcguire.github.io
+# Kimberly's Personal website

-Source files of website in docs folder
+Source files of website in docs folder.

 **This website is still under construction**